 Lifecycle impacts for a standard 45-foot pole were analyzed across the unit sales of the company, compared to a baseline mix of 90% wood, 3% concrete, and 7% steel.
-Lifecycle carbon savings for poles deployed in 2022 are estimated to be 450 metric tons of CO2e.

 Sense

 Sense provides tools for customers to track energy use and identify opportunities for energy savings.
 Based on a study done for Alliant Energy, this technology is assumed to reduce carbon emissions by saving an estimated 6% of energy usage, therefore reducing marginal grid power and emissions.